new york medicaid fraud criminal lawyers

 Many actions that may lead to a Medicaid fraud investigation can be easily explained away as simple oversights or accidents.
 Yet, in other cases, it may be possible to defend against accusations of fraud by demonstrating that the defendant simply could not or did not understand the often highly complex rules, regulations and laws that dictate benefits eligibility.
 These are just a few of the mitigating factors that may make the difference between a long sentence and a case dismissal.

-But only a competent lawyer will be able to give you the best possible defense by making use of all mitigating factors that may apply to your case.
+But only a competent lawyer will be able to give you the possible defense by making use of all mitigating factors that may apply to your case.

 Medicaid fraud cases are also unique because they carry specific collateral consequences for those convicted.
 For example, someone who has been convicted of Medicaid fraud in one state, even if the case was a mere misdemeanor, may not be able to ever work in the healthcare field in most other states.
 This is a severely harsh punishment for what oftentimes ends up being little more than a thousand-dollar oversight.